anilripla/rcl-mwf-setup-docs-site/module/ui.md

 Environment variables must be provided to micro front end using the ``Options`` pattern.
 The classes used to store the variables must be listed in the module's README.md.
 The classes must be stored in a folder named ``Options``.

+## Module Dependency

+In the module's README.md page list the other modules that the micro frontend depend on (if any).

 ## NuGet Packages

 The micro frontend must be made available via a NuGet package.
 NuGet packages can be publicly hosted on NuGet or privately in on-premise servers or private cloud.